-Exit Counseling is required of any student who has borrowed loans when they graduate, transfer, withdraw, or drop below half-time status and helps students to understand their rights and responsibilities regarding repayment.
+Exit Counseling is required of any student, including U.S. military service members and their dependents, who have borrowed loans when they graduate, transfer, withdraw, or drop below half-time status and helps students to understand their rights and responsibilities regarding repayment.
 Future intentions are not considered in this requirement.

 The U.S. Department of Education makes exit counseling available online for Federal Direct Loan borrowers at https://studentloans.gov.
 Notification of this requirement, and where to complete it, will also be sent to the student’s CWRU and personal email address on file by the Office of University Financial Aid.